Frolek Ranch covenants

 About the project

 The project combined two different conservation approaches to protect a total area of 7,828 acres (3,168 hectares) around Kamloops:

 - The Frolek Ranch covenants protect 5,486 acres (2,220 hectares) of land south of Kamloops that continues to be owned and managed by the the Frolek Cattle Company.
-NCC staff work with the Frolek family to ensure the conservation values are carefully stewarded while the land is also used as rangeland for their cattle.
+NCC staff work with the Frolek family to ensure the conservation values are carefully stewarded.
+The land is also used as rangeland for their cattle.

 - A third of the total project area (2,342 acres/948 hectares) was purchased by NCC to become the Lac du Bois Conservation Area.
 These conservation lands are located within the provincial Lac du Bois Grasslands Protected Area.
 Their protection greatly enhances the conservation value of the entire landscape.
-The acquisition and covenants were registered on September 30, 2008.
+The acquisition and conservation agreements were registered on September 30, 2008.

 History of the Frolek Ranch

 Original Frolek homestead buildings (Photo by Tim Ennis/NCC)

 The Frolek family first began working this land in 1906, when George and Teresa Frolek acquired the original Crown grant of a quarter section.
-George and Teresa's son, Alex, was a businessman and visionary who spent his life pursuing a dream of securing vast tracts of land in the Kamloops area for ranching.
-Under Alex's leadership, the family quietly increased their holdings over time, purchasing the Trapp Lake parcels in 1961, the Lac du Bois parcels in 1964 and the Stump Lake block in 2005.
+George and Teresa's son, Alex, was a businessman and visionary.
+He spent his life pursuing a dream of securing vast tracts of land in the Kamloops area for ranching.
+Under Alex's leadership, the family quietly increased their holdings over time.
+They purchased the Trapp Lake parcels in 1961, the Lac du Bois parcels in 1964 and the Stump Lake block in 2005.
 Today, this Canadian-owned ranch is one of the largest in the province, alongside Douglas Lake Ranch and the Gang Ranch.